unravel.cluster_stats.cstats module#

 group2 (-) – the name of the second group

-density_col (-) – the column name for the density data
+value_col (-) – the column name for the metric values to compare

 - Returns: